x

 • Design tools, such as Figma, Adobe Illustrator, or Sketch can help you get creative and make your own version of a framework.
 You can create or make something totally unique for your team.

 • Research tools, such as UXtweak.
-We offer a wide variety of research and usability testing tools that you can use for your project, all in one handy platform.
+It offers a wide variety of research and usability testing tools that you can use for your project, all in one handy platform.
 In addition, UXtweak also provides additional help with recruiting quality participants for your study.

 It’s always for your benefit to lead with a delegation in mind because this would help get everyone involved in the research process.
 This could involve designers, engineers, marketers, support, and anyone else who your research may affect.